Using art, letters, stories, and poetry, tell us: how might we build public health systems that are trustworthy?

 *Note: Free submissions are eligible for publication but will not be considered for prize money.

-Artwork should be in response to the question: Using art, letters, stories, and poetry, tell us: how might we create healthy spaces and places for all?
+Artwork should be in response to the question: Using art, letters, stories, and poetry, tell us: how might we build public health systems that are trustworthy?
 Artwork should be visual art and include a short narrative to briefly describe or introduce the illustration, painting, etc. Acceptable file types include: .csv, .doc, .docx, .odt, .pdf, .rtf, .txt, .wpd, .wpf, .gif, .jpg, .png, .svg, and .tif.

-Letters should be in response to the question: Using art, letters, stories, and poetry, tell us: how might we create healthy spaces and places for all?
+Letters should be in response to the question: Using art, letters, stories, and poetry, tell us: how might we build public health systems that are trustworthy?
 It is recommended that they are between 250 to 500 words.
 Letter submissions should be typed in 12-point font, Arial or Calibri, and single-spaced.
 Acceptable file types include: .csv, .doc, .docx, .odt, .pdf, .rtf, .txt, .wpd, and .wpf.

-Poems should be in response to the question: Using art, letters, stories, and poetry, tell us: how might we create healthy spaces and places for all?
+Poems should be in response to the question: Using art, letters, stories, and poetry, tell us: how might we build public health systems that are trustworthy?
 Poetry submissions should be typed in 12-point font, Arial or Calibri, and single-spaced.
 Acceptable file types include: .csv, .doc, .docx, .odt, .pdf, .rtf, .txt, .wpd, and .wpf.

-Stories should be in response to the question: Using art, letters, stories, and poetry, tell us: how might we create healthy spaces and places for all?
+Stories should be in response to the question: Using art, letters, stories, and poetry, tell us: how might we build public health systems that are trustworthy?
 They should be no more than 2,000 words.
 Story submissions should be typed in 12-point font, Arial or Calibri, and single-spaced.
 Acceptable file types include: .csv, .doc, .docx, .odt, .pdf, .rtf, .txt, .wpd, and .wpf.